Consumers should research the provider, qualification received, related costs and payment options before committing to a training course in Australia.

 Be wary of unsolicited offers

 Be wary of offers of ‘free’ gifts, such as laptops or textbooks.
 Make sure that you’re not paying for the ‘gifts’ in your course fees.
-From 1 April 2015, marketers and training providers are banned from offering these types of inducements.
+In 2015 it became illegal for marketers and training providers to offer these types of inducements.

 We recommend you don’t give out your personal details unless you intend to sign up.
 Ask for identification so you can be sure the person you are dealing with is an authorised representative of the training provider.